 - Teen sexual violence prevention programs MUST include at least one session on contraception.

-- Teen pregnancy prevention programs MUST include at least one session or activity on consent and healthy relationships.
+- Teen pregnancy prevention programs MUST include at least one session on sexual violence, consent, human sex trafficking, or sexual relationships.

 - Agency agrees to complete mandated reporter training and have in place a separate policy regarding the protection of children and youth if the organization serves youth in any capacity.